Q & A

 Because I was incapable of describing what caused the experience, or what happened during the out-of-body experience, I became obsessed with the time and place that the experience happened.

-But also, my real Cousin, is a real-life ghetto-superstar.
+but also, my real Cousin, is a real-life ghetto-superstar.

-And although I didn't know at the time I landed in Los Angeles, it didn't take me long to realize the 'Realness' of it all.
-Never-the-less, for the one short week that I stayed with her, I was fully immersed in the lifestyle of the rich and famous.
+For the one short week that I stayed with her, I was fully immersed in the lifestyle of the rich and famous.
 And since, I have never been the same, ask my friends and family.

 Fortunately, subsequent to visiting my cousin in LA, I was immersed in a liberal arts degree.
-At the time, I was in a 'Philosophy of Aesthetics' course and learned that poetry and music are the highest forms of art because of its 'immateriality'; I was studying language and perception; I was avidly reading Adorno and Barthes and studying how mass information is generated and the implications of such; but moreover, and I was applying my liberal arts degree to try to understand the power of Hollywood-culture from an analytic perspective.
+At the time, I was in a 'Philosophy of Aesthetics' course and learned that poetry and music are the highest forms of art because of its 'immateriality'; I was studying language and perception; I was avidly reading Adorno, Benjamin, Barthes and studying how mass information is generated and the implications of such; but moreover, and I was applying my liberal arts degree to try to understand the power of Hollywood-culture from an analytic perspective.

 Like so many artists before me, I became obsessed with what Hollywood had to offer.
 Ultimately, Hollywood (and the ghetto fabulous lifestyle) became the back-drop to various moving variables: